CowCatcherAI/CowCatcherAI/README.md

 ---

+🎯 The Goal: Research, Test, Learn

+We are shifting our focus.
+Instead of maintaining complex custom codebases, we are now fully dedicated to research, testing, and community learning.
+Learning from previously done researches regarding the subject.
+Our goal is not to write new software, but to understand how existing, powerful computer vision tools can be best applied in the stable.
+Here we provide the tools and data to replicate cowcatcher or build your own model.

+---
 ## 📹 Camera Setup & Best Practices

 **Crucial:** The AI is only as good as the video feed.
 For the best results: